nikhil-raavi/nikhil-raavi/README.md

 ### 📈 Stats & Highlights

 - 🔍 Built a fraud detection pipeline that flagged 95%+ high-risk transactions using PySpark
-- 📉 Reduced dashboard refresh time from 4 hours → 2.4 hours at Fiserv
+- 📉 Reduced dashboard refresh time from 4 hours → 2.4 hours at The World Bank Group
 - 📂 Created CI/CD deployment automation using Git + Lambda + S3 for PySpark models
 - 📦 Pushed real-time consumer pipelines using **Azure Event Hubs** and **Delta Lake**